AizuraConsortium/Aizura_Consortium/docs/U2E_FAQ.md

 ### When can I claim my rewards?

-Rewards are tracked immediately but can only be claimed once the U2E system is officially activated (post-airdrop).
-All your historical usage will be credited retroactively.
+Rewards accrue only after the U2E system is officially activated (post-airdrop).
+Once activated, you can claim rewards monthly based on your point accumulation.
+There are no retroactive rewards for usage before system activation.

 ---